jetify-com/launchpad/README.md

 # Launchpad

-Launchpad provides the best developer experience for deploying any application to Kubernetes.
+Deploy any application to Kubernetes with Launchpad.
 Skip writing pages of Kubernetes YAML, and deploy in seconds with Launchpad's minimal deployment config.

 ### Build and deploy with a single command